turing-mine/phi-events/README.md

 # phi-events

-phi-events is an event logger for Node/Express and React routers.
+phi-events is a utility logger to compare streams of events, for Node/Express and React routers.

 It can be installed via git clone or NPM install.